frail/mysql-size-estimator/README.md

 mysql-size-estimator is a simple tool to estimate mysql table size for given table schema.
 It's not 100% accurate nor it could ever be.
 It's much better to use this tool to give an insight.

 The string fields would assume that it would be used fully.
+Which means currently a utf8 string field with 10 character limit would assume that you would be filling every row with 10 3 bytes characters.
+I am planing to make it more better soon.

 Install :
 ===============